mnvr/mars/xfce.md

 Reset it using `--reset`.

-The desktop program displays a static background image by default, because that is what it is programmed to do, but we are programmers, we can reprogram it too.
+> The desktop program displays a static background image by default, because
+> that is what it is programmed to do.
+We are programmers, we can reprogram it
+> to show anything we want.

 To hide the icons from the desktop,